 The Shorty Evo is made from recycled polypropylene and molded to shape meaning it’s incredibly robust.
 Coverage is much better than a bendy fender and is a great option if you want decent coverage without the length of the full Mudhugger (see below).
 On test was the zip-tie version, and there is another option that uses velcro straps.
 There is also a bolt-on version available for those with forks that are compatible.
 Retailing at about $28 this fender is not cheap, but it has the strength to last multiple seasons.

-- Party Laps: Incredibly tough.
+- Pros: Incredibly tough.
 Bolt-on and velcro options.
 Excellent mud clearance AND huge coverage.

-- Dirt Naps: Not pretty (but who cares).
+- Cons: Not pretty (but who cares).
 Can’t convert zip tie version to bolt-on.
 Not cheap.

 - Price: $40

 The Mudhugger Evo Long is of course the longer version of the Shorty and has the same great features: made from molded recycled polypropylene, available bolt-on or zip-tie-on, has bags of mud clearance, and is made tough.
 With the extra length, the Evo Long does look a little more awkward which may be enough to put some people off, however for miserable wet winter rides it does an incredible job of keeping the rider’s face dry and clean.
 A long front fender like this is a game changer when compared to a shorter, bendy fender and is in my opinion essential for proper winter riding.
 Retailing at $40 and $42 for the bolt-on version, it costs a bit more than the Shorty, but you do get more for your money.